Connect with others who understand.

 Other Causes of Weight Change in Psoriatic Arthritis

-Many people with PsA also experience unwanted weight changes outside of taking certain medications.
-Being overweight or developing obesity (clinically defined as having a body mass index, or BMI, above 30) is common in those with PsA.
-Having a higher body weight may put you at risk for other health complications.
-It can also make some biologics and other DMARDs less effective.
+People with PsA may notice weight changes for reasons other than side effects of biologics.
+For example, having a high body weight or obesity (a medical condition defined as having a body mass index, or BMI, above 30) — which is common in PsA — can raise the risk of other health issues and make some biologics and other DMARDs less effective.

-PsA affects the skin as well as the joints.
-Inflammation, pain, swelling, and fatigue can make it harder to stay active.
-Over time, a lack of exercise and a poor diet can lead to weight gain.
+PsA itself can contribute to weight changes too.
+Inflammation, joint pain, swelling, and fatigue can make it harder to stay active.
+Over time, less movement — combined with challenges around eating well — can lead to weight gain.

 Weight Loss in PsA

-You may also experience weight loss while living with PsA.
-Many medications interfere with your immune system, which increases your risk of infections.
-Symptoms of an infection such as abdominal pain, vomiting, or diarrhea can cause weight loss.
-If you begin to notice any of these signs, talk to your doctor.
+Many medications affect the immune system and may increase your risk of infections.
+Symptoms such as abdominal pain, vomiting, and diarrhea can cause unintentional weight loss.
+If you develop these symptoms, be sure to talk with your doctor.

 Certain PsA medications may also cause weight loss as a side effect.
-One clinical study found that apremilast (Otezla) caused an average weight loss of around 4.8 pounds over six months of treatment.
+One study found that people taking apremilast (Otezla) lost an average of 4.8 pounds over six months of treatment.

 Eat Well

-People with PsA are more likely to experience overweight or obesity, which increases the risk of type 2 diabetes.
-This condition develops when your body’s cells can’t properly use insulin to burn sugar as fuel (known as insulin resistance).
+People with PsA are more likely to live with overweight or obesity, which increases the risk of type 2 diabetes.
+This condition happens when your body has trouble using insulin to manage blood sugar, which is known as insulin resistance.

 Increase Your Physical Activity